Randolph College Home Page Give Today! Support Randolph College

 HIST 2277 - Russian History 9th To 19th Century

-This course explores Russian political, social, economic, and cultural history from the founding of Kievan Rusia through the beginning of Nicholas II's reign.
+This course explores Russian political, social, economic, and cultural history from the founding of Kievan Russia through the beginning of Nicholas II's reign.
 Students will examine topics such as the impact of the Mongol invasion, the rise of Muscovy, the reigns of Ivan the Terrible, Peter the Great and Catherine the Great, the impact of the Napoleonic Wars, and developments in the Russian Empire as its leaders and people faced the changing, modernizing world of the nineteenth century.
-Hours credit: 4.
-Prerequisite: sophomore standing or permission of the instructor.
-Offered alternate years.
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(HE, WI)

 HIST 2278 - Russian History From 1900 To Present

 This course explores Russian political, social, economic, and cultural history from the turn of the twentieth century to today.
 Students will examine topics such as the Revolution of 1905, World War I, the Bolshevik Revolution, the reign of Joseph Stalin, World War II, the Cold War, the collapse of the Soviet Union, and the problems and possibilities facing Russia today.
-Hours credit: 4.
-Prerequisite: sophomore standing or permission of the instructor.
-Offered alternate years
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(HE, WI)

 HIST 2285 - Hist One Time Only